joybiswas007/torrents-api/README.md

 A collection of bunch of public trackers api;

 ## WIP
+Added Knaben but need to be fix other than that all routes work fine;
 Lots of more public trackers api will be added soon; Feel free to send pull requests;

 ## Requirements